cisagov/LME/docs/markdown/maintenance/upgrading.md

 ## 3. Upgrade from v0.5 to v1.0.0

 Since LME's transition from the NCSC to CISA, the location of the LME repository has changed from `https://github.com/ukncsc/lme` to `https://github.com/cisagov/lme`.
-To obtain any further updates to LME on the ELK server, you will need to transition to the new git repository.
-Because vital configuration files are stored within the same folder as the git repo, it's simpler to copy the old LME folder to a different location, clone the new repo, copy the files and folders unique to your system, and then optionally delete the old folder.
+To obtain any further updates to LME on the ELK server, you will need to transition to the new git repository, because vital configuration files are stored within the same folder as the git repo.
+It's simpler to copy the old LME folder to a different location, clone the new repo, copy the files and folders unique to your system, and then optionally delete the old folder.
 You can do this by running the following commands:

 ```